rust-lang/rust/src/librustc/README.md

   found in `src/librustc_mir`.
 - obligation -- something that must be proven by the trait system; see `librustc/traits`.
 - local crate -- the crate currently being compiled.
+- node-id or `NodeId` -- an index identifying a particular node in the AST or HIR; gradually being phased out.
 - query -- perhaps some sub-computation during compilation; see `librustc/maps`.
 - provider -- the function that executes a query; see `librustc/maps`.
 - sess -- the **compiler session**, which stores global data used throughout compilation
+- side tables -- because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node.
 - substs -- the **substitutions** for a given generic type or item (e.g., the `i32, u32` in `HashMap<i32, u32>`)
 - tcx -- the "typing context", main data structure of the compiler (see `librustc/ty`).